giggleby/shim/setup/FACTORY_SERVER.md

     software, and also controls other services.
 - [Overlord](../go/src/overlord/README.md), a remote monitoring service.
 - [Instalog](../py/instalog), a robust logging pipeline.
-- [DKPS](../py/dkps), a service for managing keys for provisioning.

 And usually you will only need to access the server via browser using http://localhost:8000 (default port for Dome), which can configure all other